 Use mutual support methods.
 The more people in the party, the more strength there is for crossing and for supporting anyone who slips or falls.
 All river-crossing methods have their advantages and disadvantages and, in difficult conditions, no method is absolutely safe.

-Find out more from our river safety pamphlet available on our resources page, or join a course in your area via our training page.
+Find out more from our river safety pamphlet available on our resources page.